 As mentioned above the customer service provided by Jose and his staff was 10 out of 10.
 Previous to our arrival we sent packages to the marina that Jose kept safe for us.
 Since Puerto Rico is part of the United States getting Amazon deliveries is easy.
 Getting packages easily does not happen easily within the rest of the Caribbean (or the Bahamas)!

 Jose met us at the dock as we entered our slip.

-Jose also helped us to source a technician to help us with our engine, a few rigging issues and a driver to take us to the airport and back.
-We also rented a care a couple times and all we had to do is walk to the end of the jetty and our car was waiting for us.
+Jose also helped us to source a technician to help us with our engine, a few rigging issues, and a driver to take us to the airport and back.
+We also rented a car a couple of times and all we had to do is walk to the end of the jetty and our car was waiting for us.
 Unbelievably it was often waiting for us with the air-conditioning already turned on!

 Comfort of Mooring

 Our boat barely moved in our slip.
-We had the best night sleep at Marina Pescaderia.
+We had the best night’s sleep at Marina Pescaderia.

 General Atmosphere on the Pontoon

 All the static liveaboards we met up at the bar were friendly and chatty.
 They meet every Monday at the bar taking advantage of the empty area.
 The bar is closed on Mondays.
 We shared a jetty with a few other live aboard cruisers making their way south.
 It didn’t take long before we all decided to meet on one boat for drinks and pizza.

 There are water, electricity, and wifi on the pontoons.
 Everything worked for us.
 You can also get Diesel and gasoline in addition to a pump-out.